Zadigo/nuxt-ganalytics/README.md

 const { sendEvent } = useAnalyticsEvent()

 function handleLogin() {
-  sendEvent(defineEvent({
-    name: 'login',
-    params: {
-      method: 'Google'
+  sendEvent(defineEvent('login', { method: 'Google' }))
 }
-  }))
-}
 ```

 `sendEvent`

-This is the main function to send events to Google Analytics.
+This is the main function used to send events to Google Analytics.
 It takes an event object created with the `defineEvent` function or any other function that
 uses it under the hood.

 `set`